0graph/QLearn/README.md

   - could temporarily save numpy arrays to disk instead of using images directly
 - `Class Mappings:` class mappings should be saved in the checkpoint for retraining and for proper remapping when predicting
 - `Retraining:` if retraining is done, certain values need to be updated
+  - *class mappings:*
-  - *class mappings:* for classification the class mappings may need to be expanded
+    - for training classification the class mappings may need to be expanded
       - this should be able to be done after QDataset is initialized
+    - for prediction classes may should be unmapped back to thier original values

 #### Testing Needed